bratpeki/modern-milkytracker-guide/docs/ui.md

 ![](../img/ui_sampleMenu.png)

 Allows selection of the active sample of the active instrument.
-The active sample is selected by left-mouse or right-mouse clicking on the ID slot or left-mouse clicking the name slot of the sample.
+The active sample is selected by left-mouse or right-mouse clicking on the ID slot or left-mouse clicking the name slot text input field of the sample.
 The user can also change the active sample by hitting `Ctrl+Sh+UpArrow` (setting the previous sample as the active one) or `Ctrl+Sh+DownArrow` (setting the next sample as the active one).
 The sample in the [sample editor](#sample-editor) is the currently active one.